-We operate three separate labs with several setups dedicated to quantum optics and spintronics experiments.
+We operate four separate labs with several setups dedicated to quantum optics and spintronics experiments.
+We take pride in designing and assembling our own customised setups, tailored for high-performance spectroscopy and quantum control.
 You can visit our lab virtually on this page (please select “Physics, Photonics and Quantum sciences”).

 – one for experiments on adaptive and machine learning-enhanced quantum sensing with NV centres in diamond.
-This setup includes state-of-the-art electronics (micro-controller, programmable arbitrary waveform generator at 2.4 GSPS) for real-time adaptive learning.
+This setup includes a custom-designed state-of-the-art electronic chain for real-time adaptive learning.

-Four more setups operate at low (T~4K) temperature, enabling studies of coherent spin-photon interfacing.
-These setups are based on state-of-the-art low-vibration cryostats for optical microscopy:
+Five more setups operate at low (T~4K) temperature, enabling studies of coherent spin-photon interfacing.
+These setups are based on state-of-the-art low-vibration cryostats equipped by custom optical microscopy systems:

 – three Attocube Attodry 1000, including 9T superconducting magnets, are used to push single-photon generation to the limits (with self-assembled quantum dots) and to study novel physics in 2D materials and their heterostructures.

 – one Attocube AttoDry 800 (with low-temperature LT-APO objective) is currently used for our work on coupling excitons in 2D materials to integrated photonic structures.
 This system features both free-space and fiber-based optical coupling, with multi-spot addressing capabilities.